handsomecodemonkey/augmented-basketball-association/README.md

 Players are fictional characters that basketball team owners can draft based on their stats.
 People playing would own a team and try to draft the best team; you can also have DAOs instead of individuals own/manage the team.

 This is basically a blockchain game similar to a basketball league simulator, but the players and their teams are on the blockchain.
-I plan on continuing this in the future and turning the players into NFTs (Non-Fungible tokens).
+I plan on continuing this in the future and turning the players into NFTs (Non-Fungible tokens), as well as creating an off-chain simulation program that will pit the teams together.
+The results of those games will be logged onto the blockchain on a seperate oracle contract.

 Features:
 - A Commisioner who creates the players